dafny-lang/dafny/docs/DafnyRef/Types.md

 * adding a parameter `_k` of type `nat` to denote the prefix length,

-* replacing in the greatest lemma’s postcondition the positive co-friendly occurrences of greatest predicates by corresponding prefix predicates, passing in `_k` as the prefix-length argument,
+* replacing in the greatest lemma’s postcondition the positive continuous occurrences of greatest predicates by corresponding prefix predicates, passing in `_k` as the prefix-length argument,